Danielskry/Awesome-RAG/README.md

 2. **Create embeddings:** Apply an embedding model to transform these text chunks into vector embeddings, capturing their semantic meaning.
 3. **Store in a vector database:** Save the embeddings in a vector database, enabling fast retrieval based on semantic similarity.
 4. **Handle user queries:** Convert the user's query into an embedding using the same model that was applied to the text chunks.
-5. **Retrieve relevant data:** Search the vector database for embeddings that closely match the query’s embedding based on semantic similarity.
+5. **Retrieve relevant data:** Search the vector database for embeddings that closely match the query's embedding based on semantic similarity.
-6. **Enhance the prompt:** Incorporate the most relevant text chunks into the LLM’s prompt to provide valuable context for generating a response.
+6. **Enhance the prompt:** Incorporate the most relevant text chunks into the LLM's prompt to provide valuable context for generating a response.
-7. **Generate a response:** The LLM leverages the augmented prompt to deliver a response that is accurate and tailored to the user’s query.
+7. **Generate a response:** The LLM leverages the augmented prompt to deliver a response that is accurate and tailored to the user's query.

 You can find a complete, basic [implementation of RAG in Python here](https://github.com/Danielskry/LangChain-Chroma-RAG-demo-2024).